jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 > My business is me and I am my business and there is no separation and that's the way you run You, Inc. I'm set for eternity because I lived the "nothing but B&D" mentality.

 There is no separation between you and your Twitter content.
 I live what I write and I write what I live.
-This ensures that everything I talk about, I talk about with authority and experience.
+This ensures that I talk about everything I talk about with authority and experience.

-Expertise is what’s implied when I talk about delivering more value to your followers.
+Expertise is implied when I talk about delivering more value to your followers.

 You can only solve a problem if you’ve solved it yourself.
 You can only teach something if you know it.
 You can only entertain if you enjoy entertaining.

 If you’re living true to yourself, your Twitter will resonate with authority.
-This authority in being yourself will not only skyrocket your growth, but it’ll make it WAY more difficult for someone to copy you.
+This authority in being yourself will not only skyrocket your growth but also make it WAY more difficult for someone to copy you.

 #### ***I have a great free guide that teaches you how to write using Twitter, the social media platform built for writers.
 [Download The Breakdown here.](/resources/the-breakdown/)***